MariaMurad737373/PyGWML/README.md

  - GWRNN (Geographically Weighted RNN).

 # Installation
-This package is published in PyPi Package Indexing.
+This package is published in PyPi Package Indexing (https://pypi.org/project/pygwml/).
 You can directly install it with the command:
 ```python

 $ pip install pygwml